kubesphere/website/content/.history/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-qingcloud-vms_20220517172059.md

 In the web console of KubeSphere, you can also see that all the nodes are functioning well.

 To verify if the cluster is highly available, you can turn off an instance on purpose.
 For example, the above console is accessed through the address `IP: 30880` (the EIP address here is the one bound to the external load balancer).
-If the cluster is highly available, the console will still work well even if you shut down a control plane node.
+If the cluster is highly available, the console will still work well even if you shut down a master node.

 ## See Also